Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Introduction

-In this paper we concentrate on 3D surface codes.
-Previous work on 3D surface codes in the context of quantum computing has concentrated on mapping 3D surface codes to 3D colour codes~\cite{Kubica2015Unfolding,Aloshious2016Projecting}.
-We can use these mappings to implement a locality-preserving control-control-$Z$ ($CCZ$) gate in the 3D surface code~\cite{Kubica2015Unfolding}.
-Under the action of a locality-preserving logical operator, the growth of errors is bounded by a constant~\cite{Bravyi2013Class,Webster2017Locality}.
-Recently, Webster and Bartlett classified the locality-preserving logical operators of 3D surface codes with different boundary conditions using a correspondence between logical operators and domain walls~\cite{Webster2017Locality}.
+In this article, we study three-dimensional (3D) surface codes.
+These codes were first introduced in~\cite{Dennis2002Topological} and their topological entropy was studied in~\cite{CastelnovoChamon2008Topological3DToric}.
+Most previous work on 3D surface codes in the context of quantum computing has concentrated on the relationship between 3D surface codes and 3D color codes.
+Color codes are another family of topological error-correcting codes which share some features with surface codes.
+It turns out that we can transform any 3D color code into three 3D surface codes using local Clifford unitaries~\cite{Kubica2015Unfolding}.
+This relationship has implications for quantum computing with 3D surface codes and 3D color codes.
+For example, using the mapping between the two code families, we can use 3D surface code decoders to decode 3D color codes~\cite{Aloshious2016Projecting}.
+This is useful because efficient 3D color code decoders are difficult to construct.
+Color codes tend to have a larger range of transversal logical gates when compared with surface codes~\cite{Bombin2007Topological,KubicaBeverland2015Colour}.
+This implies that we can use the relationship between surface codes and color codes to realize logical gates in 3D surface codes which are not naively available.
+Indeed, we can use the mapping between the two code families to implement a locality-preserving control-control-$Z$ ($CCZ$) gate in the 3D surface code~\cite{Kubica2015Unfolding}.
+Locality-preserving logical operators (LPLOs) are naturally fault-tolerant because the growth of errors under a LPLO is bounded by a constant~\cite{Bravyi2013Class,Webster2018Locality}.
+Recently, the LPLOs of 3D surface codes with different boundary conditions were classified using a correspondence between logical operators and domain walls~\cite{Webster2018Locality}.

-Here, we develop a new picture for analysing stacks of three 3D surface codes.
-We use this picture to show that $CCZ$ is transversal in 3D surface codes.
-We can combine $CCZ$ with a Hadamard ($H=(X+Z)/\sqrt{2}$) gate, implemented using a teleportation circuit~\cite{Zhou2000Methodology}, to give us a universal gate set~\cite{Shi2003Both}.
-In addition, we generalise lattice surgery~\cite{Horsman2012Surface} to 3D surface codes.
-Using these results we introduce a hybrid 3D/2D surface code quantum computing architecture which supports universal quantum computing without magic state distillation~\cite{Bravyi2005Universal}.
-Magic state distillation is a significant overhead for 2D surface code architectures but it is necessary because the transversal gates of the 2D surface code are restricted to the Clifford group~\cite{Bravyi2013Class}.
-Finally, we show how three 3D surface codes can be transformed into a single 3D colour code using code concatenation.